Flood Risks and Floodplain Mapping

 While the floodplain data that is shown on the map is the same, this map is not an official FEMA Digital Flood Insurance Rate Map (DFIRM).
 This Interactive Mapping Tool is not intended for insurance rating purposes and is for information only.
 The positional accuracy may be compromised in some areas.
 The map is not 100% accurate in locating your address.
 Please contact the City’s floodplain administrator for more information or to view an official copy of the Flood Insurance Rate Maps.

 Please see the FEMA Flood Map Service Center for access to download digital data that was used to prepare these interactive mapping tools.
-Under the "Search All Products" link, query "GALVESTON, CITY OF" under the search option "Jurisdiction Name."
+Type your address in the text box "Enter an address, place, or coordinates" to look up a flood map.

 Compare the effective flood map that is currently in place for the island to the preliminary revised proposed flood map here: Effective and Preliminary Revised Floodmap Comparison.